mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5UnINi1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here im installing both the "VC_redist" and "MySQL" file.
+Here I'm installing both the "VC_redist" and "MySQL" files.
 The VC_redist file ensures the necessary runtime libraries for running MySQL and PHP.
-The MySQL file configuring it with a root user and password gives me access to the MySQL database, which will be used by applications like osTicket to store and manage data.
+The MySQL file, configured with a root user and password, gives me access to the MySQL database, which will be used by applications like osTicket to store and manage data.
 </p>
 <br />